Home

 Menu

-Your Pap test is done by a nurse who has specialized training, in a clinic exam room.
-Once you are ready, the healthcare provider will come into the exam room and ask questions about your health history.
+Your Cervical Screening test (HPV test) is done by a nurse who has specialized training, in a clinic exam room.
+The nurse will come into the exam room and ask questions about your health history.
 They will explain what happens during the procedure and answer any questions you may have.

 Frequently Asked Questions

-A Pap test is a preventative screening test for cervical cancer that helps diagnose precancerous conditions and cervical cancer.
-A Pap test can help prevent cervical cancer.
+A Cervical Screening test (HPV test) is a preventative screening test for cervical cancer that helps diagnose precancerous conditions and cervical cancer.
+An HPV test can help prevent cervical cancer.
 It is the most effective tool we have to reduce cervical cancer.

 It does not test for other cancers in the reproductive organs or for sexually transmitted infections, such as chlamydia, gonorrhea or HIV.
-For more information about Pap tests, click here.
+For more information about HPV tests, click here.

-Are there any risks to getting a Pap test?
+Are there any risks to getting an HPV test?

-Pap tests are very safe.
-You could experience light bleeding afterward, but you should not feel pain or cramping.
+HPV tests are very safe.
+There is a small chance you might have light spotting after the test, but you should not feel pain or cramping.
 Let your healthcare provider know if you feel discomfort lasting more than a few minutes or if the bleeding lasts longer than 24 hours.

-A Pap test may feel uncomfortable but typically should not hurt.
+A cervical cancer screening test may feel uncomfortable, mainly due to the use of a speculum instrument, but typically should not hurt.

 What about the results and follow-up?

-We will contact you if you have an abnormal test result.
+We will contact you if you have an abnormal test result to plan for next steps.
 The Ontario Cervical Screening Program will also send you a letter telling you whether your test result is normal, abnormal or unsatisfactory and provide you with the next steps.

-Most often, your Pap test result will be normal.
 If your result is abnormal, it does not mean you have cervical cancer.
-But you will need to talk to your doctor about the next steps, such as a repeat Pap test in a few months.
+You will need to talk to your primary care provider about the next steps.
 You may also have to see a specialist for more tests if needed.

 How often should you have your test done?

-You should have a Pap test every 3 years.
+You should have an HPV test every 5 years.
 If you develop abnormal cells, your cervical screening plan will change.

 You can find out when your last Pap test was done through myuhn.ca.
 First, sign into myuhn.ca then click on "Your Menu" on the top left corner.
 Scroll down the menu and click on Ontario Lab Results (OLIS).
 Under 'Results & Reports' you will need to change the date range.
 You must select a date range that is less than 1 year.
 Your Pap test result will be found under the following name: Papanicolaou Smear Liquid Based.
 Click on 'More details' to view your Pap test results.